Deadline for Submissions approaching:

 Anonymization: Author-identifying elements must be excluded from first submissions to facilitate double-blind review.

 Submission: First submissions can be uploaded to the ConfTool submission site starting in early summer.

-Submitters agree that if their work is accepted, at least one author will register during the Early Bird registration period, and present the poster at iConference 2020.
-We reserve the right to withhold publication if there is no registered presenter.
+Conditions: For accepted posters, we require that at least one co-author register during the Early Bird Registration period and present the work at iConference 2022.
+The organizers reserve the right to withhold publication if these conditions are not met.